microsoft/delta-kusto/README.md

 # Delta-Kusto

 Delta-Kusto is a Command-line interface (CLI) enabling Continuous Integration / Continuous Deployment (CI / CD) automation with Kusto objects (e.g. tables, functions, policies, security roles, etc.) in [Azure Data Explorer](https://docs.microsoft.com/en-us/azure/data-explorer/data-explorer-overview) (ADX) databases.
-It can work on a single database, multiple databases or an entire cluster.
-It also support *multi-tenant* scenarios.
+It can work on a single database, multiple databases, or an entire cluster.
+It also supports *multi-tenant* scenarios.

 Delta-Kusto is doing what [SQL Database projects](https://docs.microsoft.com/en-us/sql/ssdt/project-oriented-offline-database-development) do for Microsoft SQL:  enabling CI/CD, change management and source control of Kusto databases.
 It works with and produces Kusto scripts so it doesn't require a new language / serialization format and can therefore be used with other tools of the ADX ecosystem.